Alcona Community Schools

-Alcona Community Schools is a school district headquartered in Gustin Township, Michigan, United States.
-The district has about 700 students and its service area has about 400 sqmi of land in Alcona County.

-In 2000 the district was experimenting with university preparatory classes for high school students.
+Alcona Community Schools is a public school district in Alcona County, in Northern Michigan.
+It serves Harrison, Hubbard Lake, Lincoln, Lost Lake Woods, the townships of Alcona, Caledonia, Harrisville, Hawes, Haynes, and Millen, and parts of the townships of Gustin and Mikado.

 Schools

 The schools are Alcona Elementary School (K–6) and Alcona Community High School (7–12).
 The schools share the same campus, located along Barlow Road, south of Lincoln.